RyXeleron/ExecStats/README.md

 18. **Domain**
     - **Status**: Working, detected.
     - **Details**: Domain is a paid executor.
-Identity-Level 3 and has Low UNCS, previously known for being undetected in the early Hyperion 4.0.
+Level 3 and has no UNCS, previously known for being undetected in the early Hyperion 4.0.
     - **Supports**: PC

 19. **Ignite**
     - **Status**: Working, detections unconfirmed.
-    - **Details**: A small, newly released internal but paid high UNC, Identity-Leveled 3 executor.
+    - **Details**: A small, newly released paid internal executor, has high UNC and is level 3.
     - **Supports**: PC

 20. **Horizon**